Wilhelm Ludwig Graf von Nassau-Saarbrücken1

 M, #112948, b.
 31 July 1526, d.
 11 February 1586

 August Kurfürst von Sachsen was born on 31 July 1526.
-He was the son of Heinrich Herzog von Sachsen and Catherine von Mecklenburg.2 He married, firstly, Anne Oldenburg, Princess of Denmark, daughter of Christian III Oldenburg, King of Denmark and Dorothea von Sachsen-Lauenburg, on 7 October 1548 at Torgau, Germany.
-He married, secondly, Agnes Hedwig von Anhalt-Zerbst, daughter of Joachim Ernst Prinz von Anhalt-Zerbst and Eleanor Herzogin von Württemberg, on 3 January 1586.
+He was the son of Heinrich Herzog von Sachsen and Catherine von Mecklenburg.2 He married, firstly, Anne Oldenburg, Princess of Denmark, daughter of Christian III Oldenburg, King of Denmark and Dorothea von Sachsen-Lauenburg, on 7 October 1548 at Torgau, GermanyG.
+He married, secondly, Agnes Hedwig Prinzessin von Anhalt-Zerbst, daughter of Joachim Ernst Prinz von Anhalt-Zerbst and Eleanor Herzogin von Württemberg, on 3 January 1586.
 He died on 11 February 1586 at age 59.

-August Kurfürst von Sachsen was a member of the House of Wettin.2 He succeeded to the title of Kurfürst von Sachsen in 1553.1
+He was a member of the House of Wettin.2 He succeeded as the Kurfürst von Sachsen in 1553.1

 Children of August Kurfürst von Sachsen and Anne Oldenburg, Princess of Denmark